Tim Shaw (presenter): Early life

 Before pursuing a career in radio and television, he studied Mechanical Engineering and Product Design at university.
 He has a degree in Professional Broadcasting.

 Career

 Radio

-Shaw began working for Kerrang!
-Radio in 2004, on The Asylum.
-It broadcast between 10:00 pm and 1:00 am Sunday to Thursday with help from members of his team nicknamed Juicy Lucy (Lucy Helliwell), Donkhole, Knob Holder (Greg Pebble), Duncan Donuts (Duncan North), Slippy Knickers, Chris Peacock and Toenail and his special friend Judith the Clairvoyant to name a few.
-The show ended on 20 September 2007.

 In 2005, Shaw and his then colleague Greg Prebble performed a mock burglary at the Sutton Coldfield home of Kerrang Radio's then station director, Andrew Jeffries, live on air.
 The living room was sprayed with obscene graffiti and a window smashed.
 The stunt resulted in Shaw being suspended by the station.

-On 11 September 2007, Kerrang!
-Radio announced that Shaw had been given the breakfast slot.
-The show began on 1 October 2007, hosted by Shaw and Kate Lawler and airing between 7:00 and 10:00 am Monday to Friday.

 Shaw was dismissed from Kerrang Radio on 23 April 2008 as the result of an Ofcom investigation into the running of an on-air competition.
 OFCOM found that in a competition to give two tickets to a Rolling Stones documentary, Shaw had planned to award the tickets to a friend, pre-record his "entry" and play it "as live" instead of running a genuine competition.

-Shaw presented Absolution on Absolute Radio, previously Virgin Radio, each Friday and Saturday night, 10:00 pm to 1:00 am.
-The show took almost the same format as his former Kerrang!
-Radio show, The Asylum.
-The first show aired on 3 October 2008.
-With the original team of Roque Segade-Vieito and Eloise Carr, Shaw won the Sony Award for Best Entertainment Show in 2009.

-Shaw presented Tim Shaw's Rehab on BRMB and Networked on Orion Media stations Wyvern, Beacon and Mercia each Friday and Saturday night, 10:00 pm to 1:00 am, with help from members of his team Jamie Lee, Pants, Slippy Knickers and Donkhole plus various guests.
-The show took almost the same format as his former Absolute Radio and Kerrang!
-Radio shows The Absolution and The Asylum.
-The first show aired on 15 January 2010.

-Shaw hosted a Sunday afternoon show on Bauer Radio-owned Rock FM in Preston.
-The show was later networked by Rock FM's eight sister stations, including CFM, Hallam FM, Key 103, Radio Aire, Radio City, Metro Radio, TFM and Viking FM.